 Chief FOIA Officer Reports

 Attorney General Holder's FOIA Guidelines require the Chief FOIA Officer for each federal agency to submit a report to the Attorney General containing a detailed description of the steps taken by the agency to improve FOIA compliance and transparency.
 These reports contain details of FOIA administration at each agency, as well as the steps taken to implement Attorney General Holder's FOIA Guidelines during each reporting year.

 Chief FOIA Officer Reports from all Federal Agencies

 Department of Justice Chief FOIA Officer Reports

-OIP Summaries of Agency Chief FOIA Officer Reports
+OIP Summaries and Assessments of Agency Chief FOIA Officer Reports

 Success Stories from Agency Chief FOIA Officer Reports